COVID In Denver: Testing Sites Closed Feb. 12-15

 DENVER (CBS4)– COVID testing sites in Denver will be closed from Friday, Feb.
 12 through Monday, Feb.
 15. The testing sites will be closed those four days due to cold weather and the President’s Day holiday.

-The locations include Paco Sanchez and GVR Pool, operated by the Denver Department of Public Health and Environment and the East and Ruby Hill locations operated by the Denver Department of Human Services.RELATED: Craps, Roulette, Poker: Some Black Hawk Casinos Reopen Table Games
+The locations include Paco Sanchez and GVR Pool, operated by the Denver Department of Public Health and Environment and the East and Ruby Hill locations operated by the Denver Department of Human Services.RELATED: COVID In Colorado: Pandemic Has Deep Impact On Organ Donation

 All #COVID19 testing sites operated by @DDPHE (Paco Sanchez, GVR Pool, @DenverDHS East & Ruby Hill ) will be closed Fri 2/12 thru Mon 2/15 due to cold weather & Presidents Day.
-Find a testing opportunity that works best for you @ https://t.co/xaDt3ZlbBY or https://t.co/WBPuqJQSDZ pic.twitter.com/41WxYUZsksRELATED: 95-Year-Old Murder Suspect Okey Payne Appears In Court In Wheelchair
+Find a testing opportunity that works best for you @ https://t.co/xaDt3ZlbBY or https://t.co/WBPuqJQSDZ pic.twitter.com/41WxYUZsksRELATED: 'Be Careful What You Buy On The Streets': Black Market Drugs May Be Laced With Potentially Deadly Fentanyl

 — City and County of Denver (@CityofDenver) February 10, 2021